woblerr/gpbackman/COMMANDS.md

 Flags:
-      --before-timestamp string            delete information about backups older than the given timestamp -h, --help                               help for history-clean
+      --before-timestamp string            delete information about backups older than the given timestamp --database string                    delete backup history only for the specified database -h, --help                               help for history-clean
       --history-sync-standby-timeout int   shared rsync and remote install timeout in seconds; must be an integer between 1 and 86400 (default 300)
       --no-history-sync-standby            disable gpbackup_history.db sync to the standby coordinator